Amodio/debian-config/README.md

 As it is too long to load music into MPD, user will have to run `mpc update` after the reboot.

-Hope you'll like it; I enjoy feedbacks (bugs, program to add, etc) :-)
+Hope you'll like it; I enjoy feedbacks (bugs, pkg suggestion, etc) :-)

 Exhaustive list of installed packages